RRRRRm/seoul256.nvim/README.md

 - [ ] Support light theme
 - [ ] Dynamically generate accent colors that just simply darker or lighter
+- [ ] Find a way to change options in running
 - [ ] Add option to adjust contrast
 - [ ] Add option to adjust base brightness

+Also, I will continue to add plug-in support.
+If anyone has any ideas, please feel free to report issues.